MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ~~~
 {: .language-python}

 Even with the imports fixed, if you try and run some of these functions, you may find yourself with an `ImportError`.
 This is because the functions can only see the code that has been "loaded" into the module.
-Each set of functions now exists as standalones within their module.
+Each set of functions now exists as stand-alones within their module.
+*TODO: rephrase or clarify "stand-alones"?

 If we look at our original `functions.py` module, we will see that we had a number of import statements at the top of the file:
 ```